-Assessments must be rigorous, aligned to the DCPS content standards, and approved by your school administration.
+Assessments must be rigorous, aligned to the Common Core State Standards or other appropriate content standards, and approved by your school administration.
+Please see the TAS guidance document for resources on commonly used assessments, and assessments that cannot be used for TAS.